bjohnson05/cmsi284/homework/homework03/README.md

 # Problems for Assignment #3
-## Learning Outcomes:
+## Learning Objectives:
 <blockquote>
   1. Understanding different number representations<br />
-  1. Practice with the different common number bases used by computers<br />
+  2. Practice with the different common number bases used by computers<br />
-  1. Practice translating values between different bases<br />
+  3. Practice translating values between different bases<br />
-  1. Practice translating values between different representations<br />
+  4. Practice translating values between different representations<br />
-  1. Practice/understanding of carry, overflow, saturated, and modular computer arithmetic
+  5. Practice/understanding of carry, overflow, saturated, and modular computer arithmetic
 </blockquote>

 Please do all these problems WITHOUT using a computer or calculator.